 Rustic wood beams

 We like to stay true to the natural wood.
 We also use a hand-rubbed finish on our mantels.
 You are allowing us to bring out the natural beauty of the wood.
-We commonly use a matte finish but can finish with a high gloss finish if you choose.
+We commonly use a satin matte finish on our natural wood furniture.
 Many of our rustic fireplace mantels feature highly figured wood grain patterns and gnarly natural raw edges.
 So if a wood slab fireplace mantel fits your home decor style, we look forward to working with you.
 You can see our current finished rustic fireplace mantels by visiting.

 Juniper log mantel

 Furthermore, the second most popular is our Juniper log mantel.
 They also refer to as twisted juniper.
-They have an array of colors of creamy white to reddish-brown and black.
+They have an array of colors from creamy white to reddish-brown and black.
 Some will have a corkscrew look like a log twisted during its growing years.
-They may also have gnarly knots and deep crevasses with costly color tone transitions.
+They may also have gnarly knots, deep crevasses, and costly color tone transitions.
 We commonly mill these mantels with a flat top and back: too easy mounting and a flat display shelf.

 Reclaimed wood mantel

 We also use reclaimed wood beams salvaged from old barns and other buildings.
-They make magnificent fireplace mantels, and feature circle saw marks or hand-hewn makes.
-The most common color is brown, but if exposed to sunlight, they will turn gray.
-As a result of being part of a building, they will have mortise and tenon joints with hand-carved wood dowels because this style rustic fireplace mantel is classic and looks great in many home decors.
-You can use corbels to mount this style fireplace mantel or mount as if it is floating.
+They make magnificent fireplace mantels and feature circle saw marks or hand-hewn makes.
+The most common color is brown, but if exposed to sunlight, it will turn gray.
+As part of a building, they will have mortise and tenon joints with hand-carved wood dowels because this style of rustic fireplace mantel is classic and looks great in many home decors.
+You can use corbels to mount this style of fireplace mantel, or mount it as if it is floating.

-Driftwood mantels are elegant and straightforward, but some of the most unique.
+Driftwood mantels are elegant and straightforward, but each is unique.
 These are brown to gray color tones.
 But not all driftwood makes an excellent fireplace mantel.
 Because our most common is from a redwood root that ended up in rivers and the ocean, we take special care in milling a flat back and top shelf and maximizing the uniqueness of the driftwood as a mantel.

 Custom rustic fireplace mantels

 If you are in the market for a fireplace mantel, whether in new construction or updating an existing shelf, give us a call or email.
-If you are in the Nashville, TN area, please stop by our studio and say hi.
-Also, you can check out our rustic style rustic furniture designed and built by custom furniture maker and Kelly Maxwell.
+If you are in the Nashville, TN, area, please stop by our studio and say hi.
+Also, you can check out our rustic style rustic furniture designed and built by custom furniture maker Kelly Maxwell.
 Consequently, the mantels on this page are examples of past projects.
-To see our current inventory visit the store online.
-If you do not see a size or style, you like to contact us as we always have unfinished mantels available.
+To see our current inventory, visit the store online.
+If you do not see a size or style, you like to contact us, as we always have unfinished mantels available.